Skip to content

 Self-represented litigants (SRL) are increasingly relying on AI to aid them in preparation of court documents.
 Law librarians are well-positioned to advise SRL on appropriate and inappropriate uses of AI.
 In this session, you’ll hear more about how SRL are being warned by the courts for submitting hallucinated cases.
 Learn more about the vulnerabilities of SRL and sources for assistance for them.
 Learn about how law librarians are helping SRL navigate the pitfalls of AI, as well as practical tips and advice that law librarians can provide.

-The recorded webinar is available for purchase and viewing from the CALL/ACBD website.
+The recorded webinar is available for purchase and viewing from the CALL/ACBD website, and the Using GenAI Tools to Obtain Legal Information guide is available on the SALI website.

 Comments are closed.